febyknia/Temperature-Check/README.md

 ---
 ## **A. Introduction**

 This project is a temperature check activity using Wokwi based on ESP32 Microcontroller and Visual Studio Code C++ programming language.
-The output of this simulation is display temperature  temperature, humidity & light intensity indicator
+The output of this simulation is display temperature  temperature, humidity & light intensity indicator.

 ## **B. Diagram**
 This diagram was created using the ESP32 Microcontroller based Wokwi simulation.